vishal-chothe-patil/spring-boot-examples/README.md

 - **Spring Boot Features Used**:
     - `@SpringBootApplication` for application configuration.
     - `@RestController`, `@PostMapping`, and `@RequestBody` for building REST APIs.
+    - `ResponseEntity` for wrapping response data and providing status codes.
     - Embedded Tomcat server (runs on port 8080 by default).

 ---